 - It is important to ascertain as far as possible the type of asbestos, the duration of exposure and the likely exposure levels.
 You may need to seek advice from occupational hygienists or occupational health specialists.

 - You should keep accurate and detailed records concerning the incident and those persons involved.
 The Control of Asbestos Regulations 2012/ (CAR) 2012 requires records to be kept for a minimum of 40 years.

 - If exposure is unlikely to have exceeded the control limit, it will usually have been insufficient to pose a significant long-term risk to health.
 Where you are able to estimate the extent of exposure the advice that those who have been exposed can be given should reflect the risk as far as possible.

 - Exposed individuals should be informed that if they wish to consult their GP they should ask for a note to be made in their personal medical record of the possible exposure including date(s), duration, type of fibre and likely exposure levels (if known).
 The HSE does not normally advocate routine X-rays for persons exposed to asbestos in these circumstances.

-- In addition, you may choose to refer employees for counseling.
+- In addition, you may choose to refer employees for counselling.
 You may wish to select an occupational health service for this purpose.
-The local office of HSE”s Employment Medical Advisory Service (EMAS) may be able to provide information on services in the area.
+The local office of HSE’s Employment Medical Advisory Service (EMAS) may be able to provide information on services in the area.

-- As an employer, consideration to what went wrong in causing exposure to asbestos, and how to prevent this happening again in future is essential.
+- As an employer, consideration of what went wrong in causing exposure to asbestos, and how to prevent this from happening again in future is essential.